-As part of its approach to corporate governance, the Board of Defcredit undertook a board performance self-assessment in 2010.
-The self-assessment process was facilitated by Jane Jeffreys Consulting, and involved feedback surveys providing insight into performance of the Board as a whole and at individual Director level.
+As part of its approach to corporate governance, the Board of Defcredit undertook a board performance self-assessment in 2011.
+In 2010 this process was facilitated by Jane Jeffreys Consulting, and involved feedback surveys providing insight into performance of the Board as a whole and at individual Director level.
 Reports were provided to all Directors highlighting key areas of strength and areas for further development.